PowerBI Notebook

 IF([Total Revenue] > 50000, "Medium", "Low"))

--- SWITCH: cleaner for multiple conditions
+-- SWITCH: cleaner for several conditions

 Revenue Tier =